 It is seriously broken.

-Insurers have been earning near record profits and consumers being left to pay the highest premiums in Canada while receiving the second lowest coverage in the country.
+Insurers have been earning near-record profits and consumers are being left to pay the highest premiums in Canada while receiving the second-lowest coverage in the country.

 – All of this begs the question: why?
 Why and how?
 Why (and how) did we get to where we all find ourselves today?